0.16.0

 Drill in — one keystroke deeper

-The Repos tab with the action menu modal centred over the body, opened on the react-toggle row.
+A list row with the action menu modal centred over the body.
 Three entries: o Open in GitHub, d View details (highlighted with the cursor), c Copy URL.
-Footer hints read 'select · enter confirm · esc back'.
+Footer hints read '↑/↓ select · enter confirm · esc back'.

 The single-letter shortcuts also work directly from inside the action menu, so power users skip selection entirely. esc goes back to the list with the cursor preserved; r refetches; q quits the app from any depth, same as ctrl+c.
 Mutating actions (close issue, merge PR) are deliberately out of scope — octoscope stays read-only by design.